- Find meetings near you

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.

-Help is standing by 24 hours a day, 7 days a week.Letting Go and Letting God in Working the 12 Steps
+Help is standing by 24 hours a day, 7 days a week.Letting Go and Letting God While Working the 12 Steps

-There are specific steps when working the 12 Steps of Alcoholics Anonymous that facilitate the relationship between you and your higher power and use humility as the foundation of your transformation on your recovery journey.4
+There are specific steps when working the 12 Steps of AA that facilitate the relationship between you and your higher power.
+These steps use humility as the foundation of your transformation on your recovery journey.

-Expanding your circle of focus outside your alcohol use and yourself is a natural part of the recovery process, but not necessarily an easy change in perspective.
-This process is often described as finding a sense of humility.
-Humility allows you to admit powerlessness over your current alcohol use, to surrender to your higher power, to admit and work on the flaws you are responsible for, and to tolerate the mistakes of others.
+Expanding your circle of focus outside your alcohol use and yourself is a natural part of the recovery process, but not necessarily an easy change.
+This is where you cultivate a sense of humility.
+Humility allows you to admit powerlessness over your current alcohol use, surrender to your higher power, admit and work on the flaws you are responsible for, and tolerate the mistakes of others.

-The 12 Steps of AA offer multiple opportunities to explore humility that allow you to:4
+The 12 Steps of AA offer multiple opportunities to explore humility that allow you to:

 - Acknowledge your faults before a higher power